TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01000_main_page.md

 Ethernet switch.
 The package contains remote configuration server, resource management library, switch resident protocols, proxy layers to handle local and remote API calls and demonstration applications (EthFw Demos).
-The switch software uses PDK CPSW and other drivers for respective IP configuration.
+The switch software uses PDK Enet and other drivers for respective IP configuration.
 Its is expected to be hosted on Cortex R5F in Main Domain.

 ![](switch_software_stack.png "Ethernet Switch Software Architecture")